midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 If originally separate manuscripts of different dimensions have been bound together in a volume, repeat the field for the different page sizes.

-For *in situ* binding fragments from the same original item being described together, give page dimensions for each, separated by a comma, eg. 120 x 50 (front flyleaf), 110 x 70 (back flyleaf).
+For *in situ* binding fragments from the same original item being described together, give page dimensions for each, separated by a comma, e.g. 120 x 50 (front flyleaf), 110 x 70 (back flyleaf).

 For bifolia, give the dimensions of a single leaf (height and width), as in a codex.